-- No Good Deed Goes Unpunished: Kyung-min offered the new student the meat dish Which he couldn't eat from Kim Chul and Jong-suk killing the cat, the result was that the new student got stomach problems and went to the restroom, only for the bullies to pour a bucket of urine on him.
+- No Good Deed Goes Unpunished: When Kyung-min offers the new student, Chan-young, a meat dish that he couldn't finish, the result is that Chan-young gets stomach problems and goes to the restroom, where the bullies pour a bucket of urine on him.

 - The '90s: Considering the movie takes place 15 years ago, and assuming the movie is set in 2011, the same year it was released, then the movie would take place in 1996.
 Walkmans being shown as the newest thing and fashion towards Gap jeans can further verify this.